 Upon successful completion of the MESDA Summer Institute, three hours of graduate credit are awarded through the University of Virginia’s Graduate Program in the History of Art and Architecture.

 The Museum of Early Southern Decorative Arts (MESDA) at Old Salem Museums & Gardens is home to the country’s finest collection of decorative arts made and used by the diverse people who lived and worked in the early American South.
-Through its collection, scholarly research, publications, and programs, the museum is a leader in the study of Southern material culture.
+Through its collection, scholarly research, publications, and programs, the museum is a leader in the study of early southern decorative arts and material culture.
 The MESDA Collection spans five centuries and includes furniture, paintings, ceramics, textiles, metalwork, and other decorative arts from Maryland, Virginia, the Carolinas, Georgia, Kentucky, and Tennessee.
 The Anne P. and Thomas A. Gray Library and MESDA Research Center is home to extensive documentary resources related to objects made in the South and the craftsmen who made them.
-These resources include biographical files on more than 80,000 Southern craftsmen, an object database containing files on more than 20,000 Southern objects, and a 20,000 volume library and rare book and manuscript collection focused on southern history, material culture, and decorative arts.
+These resources include biographical files on more than 90,000 craftspeople, an object database containing files on nearly 20,000 southern objects, and a 20,000-volume library and rare book and manuscript collection focused on southern history, material culture, and decorative arts.

 The University of Virginia was founded by Thomas Jefferson in 1819.
 The University sustains the ideal of developing, through education, leaders who are well prepared to help shape the future of the nation.
 During the course students will have access to the University of Virginia’s extensive digital scholarly resources.